 Gordon is an active person who enjoys playing hockey, golf and throwing trees (Scottish Games).
 He also is an avid woodworker and plays the tuba.
-Gordon and his wife Val share their life and home with their yellow Lab, Scooby (a shelter rescue…of course).
+Gordon and his wife Val have a long history of rescue pet adoption.

 Chief Financial Officer

 Carla is responsible for overseeing all financial aspects of the organization including the endowment, annual budget, accounts payable, accounts receivable and much more.
 CHS’ IT program also falls under Carla’s purview.
 Carla comes to CHS with a Bachelor’s Degree of Science in Accounting and also an MBA from Babson College.
 Carla is a Certified Public Accountant.
 She was inspired to seek a position at CHS because of her deep love for her old dog Max, a German shepherd who she adopted from a friend.
 She was motivated to, “do what she could to help pets in need at one of the oldest animal welfare organizations in the country.”

 Carla’s interests include travel both here and abroad.
 One of her most exciting trips was an African safari.
 When she’s not crunching numbers, Carla enjoys spending time with family and her newest four-legged rescue, Lupa, a white German shepherd.